 Harnesses: Make sure it will fit over all your clothing and you can go to the toilet wearing it.

-Ski poles: They are better than ice axe in winter when carrying a heavy sack or on easy angled safe ground.
+Ski poles: Can be better than an ice axe when carrying a heavy sack or on easy angled safe ground.
 Buy a pair that can collapse small enough to fit inside your rucksack.

 Boots: